Opticos/openinwsl/index.md

 * OpenInWSL Integrates with GWSL, wslg, and any other xservers.
 (GWSL is recommended).
 OpenInWSL does not provide graphics.

 Basically, OpenInWSL lets you replace something like notepad.exe with gedit in WSL for opening text files.
 In this case Windows will now automatically open text files in gedit!
 This is especially useful if you use WSL Linux-based IDE's to edit files stored on Windows.
-No more opening the WSL shell to anually open the file.
+No more opening the WSL shell to manually open the file.

 Just click it!
 (Or right click and select "Open In WSL" if you want to use a Windows IDE too!)